oracle-livelabs/security/data-safe/prepare-environment/prepare-environment.md

     - A compartment of your very own.
 We refer to this compartment as "your compartment" throughout the workshop.
 Make note of your compartment's name because you need to select it often throughout the workshop.
     - An Autonomous Database in your compartment.
 You are provided the password for the `ADMIN` account on your database.

-3. Make note of your username and click the **Copy Password** button for Oracle Cloud Infrastructure.
+3. Make note of your Oracle Cloud Infrastructure username and click the **Copy Password** button.

 4. On the **Reservation Information** panel, click the **Launch OCI** button.